3 min read

 2. Determine Applicable Province

 Determine the province(s) in which you will be operating.
-Each province has its own set of registration requirements and forms that must be followed.
+Each province has its own registration requirements and forms that must be followed.

 3. Gather Required Documents